kailas-mantri/MovieTimes/README.md

 # figma

-The Customised Android Application with Firebase Authentication, Realtime Database as well as TMDB database, and implementation of API's. continues to develop further to archive the payment gateway implementation for Subcriber to watch LATEST, premium movies, serise on rent for 30 days.
+The Customised Android Application with Firebase Authentication, Realtime Database as well as TMDB database, and implementation of API's. continues to develop further to achieve the payment gateway implementation for subscribers to watch LATEST, premium movies, serise on rent for 30 days.

 Phase 1: *Completed*
     ~ Splash Screen, Login Page